mgdesiderio/Stripe-PM/README.md

 # Accept a Card Payment
 Here's my app for accepting a card payment for a business called Paul's Hot Salsa.
-It is a Build a simple checkout form to collect card details.
-How it works:
+It is a simple checkout form to collect card details.
+Before you begin:
-[TODO]

-## Running the sample
-1. Environment setup
+- You'll need to ensure you've downloaded the project and are able to run Java on your computer.
+- Make sure you have access to your terminal command line tool.

+## Let's get started
+1. Once you've downloaded the project, set up your environment with the following commands:
     ```
     npm install homebrew